 Mulch estimator - how to calculate garden mulch quantity?

 Let’s deal with a real-life situation.
 Imagine that you have just built your beautiful house.
-If there is still roof to be done, check our roofing and roof pitch calculators.
+If the roof still needs to be done, check out our roofing and roof pitch calculators.
 They will help you finish it quickly and cost-effectively.
-It would be a shame to buy too much or even worse - not enough materials and have to go back to home depot.
-How do you imagine it?
+It would be a shame if you bought too much roofing, or, even worse - not enough materials and have to go back to home depot.
+What is your dream roof?
 We find the traditional warm red roof tile roofs very classy.

-Now, let’s get to the yard.
-You would like to surround your house with a grass yard and pavement made of tiles.
-To calculate the number of tiles you need to buy before getting to work, we recommend you to visit our tile calculator.
+Now, back to the yard.
+Lets say you would like to surround your house with a grass yard and pavement made of tiles.
+To calculate the number of tiles you need to buy before work commences, we recommend you to visit our tile calculator.
 It will even account for possible tile waste!

-On one side of grass yard, you want to dig up your pool, while on the other you would like to plant some bushes, shrubs, and maybe even one or two trees.
-You have already bought soil and plants.
-You are also thinking about mulch purchase.
-It is a great idea!
-Mulch will not only keep the moisture inside your soil but also prevent the growth of any unwanted weed.
-Not to mention its aesthetic values.
+On one side of the grass yard, you want to dig a pool, while on the other you would like to plant some bushes, shrubs, and maybe even one or two trees.
+You have already bought soil and plants, so your mind is on the mulch purchase (which is probably what brought you here in the first place).
+It is a good investment; mulch will not only keep the moisture inside your soil but also prevent the growth of any unwanted weeds.
+It will also be quite pretty.
 We want to calculate the required quantity and cost of garden mulch.
-As you can see, we cannot just type into our gravel estimator the width and length of the area that we want to cover with mulch as it has a very irregular shape.
+As you can see, we cannot just type the width and length of the area that we want to cover with mulch into our gravel estimator as it has a very irregular shape.
 How to deal with this problem?

-- First, we need to divide the area that is to be covered with mulch into four geometric figures: A, B, C, and D.
+- First, we need to divide the area that we want to cover with mulch into four geometric figures: A, B, C, and D.

 - Now, we have to take the measurements of each sector:

-- Sector A is a rectangle and has the width of 1 yd and the length of 10 yd;
+- Sector A is a rectangle with a width of 1 yd and a length of 10 yd;

-- Sector C, and D are the same circles with a radius of 1.5 yd.
+- Sector C and D are the same circles, each with a radius of 1.5 yd.

 - Let's calculate the area of each sector:

 - Sector A: the area is equal to 1 yd multiplied by 10 yd, which gives 10 yd².
-To expand your knowledge on rectangles and the most rectangular countries in the world visit the area of rectangle calculator!
+To expand your knowledge of rectangles and to discover the most rectangular countries in the world visit the area of rectangle calculator!

 - Sector B: the area of a right triangle is equal to the half of the product of lengths of its catheti.
 In this case, it is 5 yd multiplied by 6 yd, and divided by 2, which gives 15 yd².
-To learn more about the right triangle and other interesting triangles visit our right triangle area and triangle area calculators.
+To learn more about the right triangle and other interesting quirks of the triangular world visit our right triangle area and triangle area calculators.

 - Sector C, and D: the area of a circle is equal to πr², where r is the radius of the circle.
-As we have measured, the radius of our circles is the same and has a length of 1.5 yd.
-When we put it into this equation, we will get around 7.1 yd².
+As we have measured, the radius of both our circles is 1.5 yds.
+When we put it into this equation, we will get approximately 7.1 yd².
 We could also use the radius to calculate the circumference of our circle.
 Visit the circumference calculator to learn how to do it!